Design comparison

 to open up the explore page, then click on the pictures folder.
 You'd then go to the screenshots/captures folder, depending on where your system saves it. you should be able to see your saved screenshots.Hope this helps.

-2@ascorreaPosted about 1 year ago@Franklivania gracias, y donde las debo guardar para que frontendmentor las encuentre, hice hace poco un descubrimiento que se pueden escribir directamente la ruta en el readme.md pero y ya hice una prueba pero el frontendmentor me sigue cargando una captura que no es la que subi
+2@ascorreaPosted over 1 year ago@Franklivania gracias, y donde las debo guardar para que frontendmentor las encuentre, hice hace poco un descubrimiento que se pueden escribir directamente la ruta en el readme.md pero y ya hice una prueba pero el frontendmentor me sigue cargando una captura que no es la que subi

-1@FranklivaniaPosted about 1 year ago@chokdiand
+1@FranklivaniaPosted over 1 year ago@chokdiand

 Yes, a path can be written on the readme.
 The thing I did, and would continue doing, is to just rename my screenshot to